BasavarajMS11/BasavarajMS11/README.md

 - 🌱Currently learning exciting things
 - 👨🏽‍💻Currently working on an industry project
-- ⚡Interests: YOGA, Nature walk, Playing game
+- ⚡Interests: YOGA, ART, GAME
 - 👯Looking forward to collaborate with other developers

 ## Technical Skills ✨